temporalio/documentation/docs/go/how-to-set-registeractivityoptions-in-go.md

 Create an instance of [`RegisterOptions`](https://pkg.go.dev/go.temporal.io/sdk/activity#RegisterOptions) from the `go.temporal.io/sdk/activity` package and pass it to the [`RegisterActivityWithOptions`](https://pkg.go.dev/go.temporal.io/sdk/worker#ActivityRegistry) call when registering the Activity Type with the Worker.

+`RegisterActivityWithOptions` registers the Activity function or struct pointer with options.

 Options for registering an activity

 | Field                                                             | Required | Type     |